pp

 Why do financial news reports use percentage points?

 They provide clarity and prevent misinterpretation.
 "Rates rose 2 percentage points" is unambiguous.
-"Rates rose 40%" could be confusing (40% of what?).
+"Rates rose 40%" could be confusing without context.

 Can I add and subtract percentage points?

 Yes.
-If rate was 5%, increased 2 percentage points to 7%, then decreased 1 percentage point, final rate is 6%.
+If a rate was 5%, increased 2 percentage points to 7%, then decreased 1 percentage point, the final rate is 6%.
 Percentage points behave arithmetically like regular numbers.

 How should percentage points be written?

 Write "percentage points" or "points" in context.
-Abbreviations: "ppt" or "pp".
-Avoid just "%" which is ambiguous.
-"Increased 5 percentage points" not "increased 5%."
+Abbreviations include "pp" or "ppt".
+Avoid using just "%" which is ambiguous.
+Write "increased 5 percentage points" rather than "increased 5%."